SerhiiKirik/My-Converter/README.md

-# One page Rick and Morty character list
+# One page Converter
-- Click on the link to see the Characters List in action.
+- Click on the link to see the currency converterin action.
 - [DEMO LINK](https://serhiikirik.github.io/my-converter/)

 ## Description
-- Technology that was used: React, React Hooks, React Select, TypeScript, HTML5, BEM, SCSS;
+- Technology that was used: React, Redux, React Hooks, React Select, TypeScript, HTML5, BEM, SCSS;
 - Added adaptive styling